Clemson University Case Study

 It definitely allows information to reach all the people that will have their hands on the athletes and make decisions with the athletes without having to email, call, text or walk up stairs.

-As far as the success of the Men’s soccer team goes, of course it’s hard to point to a one-to-one, analytics-to-winning connection, so how do you analyze the effect of using more data and more information as it relates to the team improving over the years and now being a serious contender for a national title?
+How do you analyze the effects of using more data and more information as it relates to the team improving over the years?

 I think the mindset we have in using different technology and assimilating them with the CoachMePlus dashboard is that you aren’t looking to change everything you do but you are looking for that small marginal percent that can help you get better.